cyberyimein/kabumemo/README.md

   - Click any row to prefill the form for rapid re-entry, or use the action column to edit/delete with confirmation without losing the quick-entry workflow.
   - A refresh button pulls the newest data from the backend.
 - **Positions**
-  - Calculates holdings, average cost, and realized P/L directly from the transaction ledger.
+  - Calculates holdings with per-currency quantity/average-cost breakdowns, including realized P/L.
 - **Funds & Groups**
-  - Manage funding groups (create, edit, delete) and visualize fund snapshots.
+  - Manage funding groups (create, edit, delete) and visualize detailed fund snapshots with year-over-year metrics.
+  - View currency-level aggregates to compare overall cash, holdings, and profitability across groups.
   - Deletion checks that at least one group remains; all copy is localized.
 - **Tax**
   - Automatically lists sell trades whose tax status is still pending.